thegr8kabeer/Tic---Tac---Toe-project/README.md

 it's function is to play the game of tic tac toe)

 2. def display_board() --------------- ( this function is uded to display the board of the tic tac toe

+Steve Jobs once said:
+>“You've baked a really lovely cake, but then you've used dog shit for frosting.”

+Happy Coding!!!

+And don't forgrt to follow me on instagram at https://instagram.com/thegr8kabeer/